mgrosser3/nvim/README.md

 For example Treesitter requires a C++ compiler, which we can easily install using `scoop install gcc`.

+## Setup on Linux

+- Use tar-file from githup-repo
+    - apt-get install only provides an old version
+- Install gcc and g++

 ## Customize OrgMode

  The default org agenda file path is `~/.org`, but